narminmusayeva/holbertonschool-higher_level_programming/restful-api/README.md

-This project is about RESTFULApi.
+This project is about RestfulApi.